 Seniors are the hardest hit by this situation and the Centralina Area Agency on Aging is working hard to advocate for older adults, support providers and coordinate with state and federal officials on critical services and programs.
-For questions or concerns, please contact them directly at 1-800-508-5777.
+For questions or concerns, please visit the Centralina AAA website or contact them directly at 1-800-508-5777.

 • Senior Community Service Employment Program: We have issued guidance to host agencies and are suspending program operations due to the impact of the virus on older adults and our concern for their health.
 Our team is working to engage program participants in other potential activities to off-set any loss in income due to program suspension.